 In 2019/20 the Fund drafted its first Responsible Investment Statement which was approved later in 2020.
-This has since been updated with approval expected in 2022.
+This has since been updated and approved by Committee in June 2022.

 The Fund's investment managers have adopted socially responsible investment policies which are subject to regular review both by officers and by the Council's Pension Fund Committee.